dgiantsidi/docker-containers-cgroups/README.md

 - Important Notes:
     - tasks: we can see every task running on the system (root cgroup)
-    - cpuset.cpus: we can see all cpus (root cgroop)
+    - cpuset.cpus: we can see all cpus (root cgroup)

 - Find docker cgroup in cpuset hierarchy
 ```